tub-aset/daf/README.md

 ## Batch mode

 Batch mode groups multiple commands together and executes them as a single, large dxl script.
 Batch mode is started by calling 'beginBatchMode()'.
 Commands are stored in an internal buffer until 'endBatchMode()' is called.
 This is particularly useful in conjunction with silent mode, since invoking

+## Return values

+doorsbridge provides a mechanism to return data from DXL to Java.
+DXL scripts may use the 'returnToJava(String data)' function to send arbitrary data.
+DoorsApplicationImpl.runCommand returns the data provided by DXL scripts, or null, if returnToJava was not called.

 ## Output redirection

 doorsbridge provides output redirection.
-Calling the 'print' function from dxl with active output redirection causes any messages to be redirected to a designated stream.
-Activate output redirection by calling DoorsApplication.redirectOutput(), providing an output stream (i.e. System.out or some FileOutputStream instance).
+Calling the 'print' function from dxl with active output redirection causes any messages to be redirected to a designated output stream.
+Activate output redirection by calling DoorsApplication.redirectOutput(), providing an output stream (i.e. System.out, some FileOutputStream instance, ...).

 ## Exception handling